Uterine fibroid: Pathogenesis

 Fibroids are monoclonal tumors and approximately 40–50% show karyotypically detectable chromosomal abnormalities.
-When multiple fibroids are present they frequently have unrelated genetic defects.
+When multiple fibroids are present, they frequently have unrelated genetic defects.
 Specific mutations of the MED12 protein have been noted in 70 percent of fibroids.

-The exact cause of fibroids is not clearly understood, but the current working hypothesis is that genetic predispositions, prenatal hormone exposure and the effects of hormones, growth factors and xenoestrogens cause fibroid growth.
+The exact cause of fibroids is not understood.
+However, the current working hypothesis is that genetic predispositions, prenatal hormone exposure, and the effects of hormones, growth factors, and xenoestrogens cause fibroid growth.
 Known risk factors are African descent, obesity, polycystic ovary syndrome, diabetes, hypertension, and never having given birth.

-It is believed that estrogen and progesterone have a mitogenic effect on leiomyoma cells and also act by influencing (directly and indirectly) a large number of growth factors, cytokines and apoptotic factors as well as other hormones.
-Furthermore, the actions of estrogen and progesterone are modulated by the cross-talk between estrogen, progesterone and prolactin signaling which controls the expression of the respective nuclear receptors.
+It is believed that estrogen and progesterone have a mitogenic effect on leiomyoma cells and also act by influencing (directly and indirectly) a large number of growth factors, cytokines, and apoptotic factors, as well as other hormones.
+Furthermore, the actions of estrogen and progesterone are modulated by the cross-talk between estrogen, progesterone, and prolactin signaling, which controls the expression of the respective nuclear receptors.
 It is believed that estrogen promotes growth by up-regulating IGF-1, EGFR, TGF-beta1, TGF-beta3 and PDGF, and promotes aberrant survival of leiomyoma cells by down-regulating p53, increasing expression of the anti-apoptotic factor PCP4 and antagonizing PPAR-gamma signaling.
-Progesterone is thought to promote the growth of leiomyoma through up-regulating EGF, TGF-beta1 and TGF-beta3, and promotes survival through up-regulating Bcl-2 expression and down-regulating TNF-alpha.
+Progesterone is thought to promote the growth of leiomyoma through up-regulating EGF, TGF-beta1, and TGF-beta3, and promotes survival through up-regulating Bcl-2 expression and down-regulating TNF-alpha.
 Progesterone is believed to counteract growth by downregulating IGF-1.
 Expression of transforming growth interacting factor (TGIF) is increased in leiomyoma compared with myometrium.
 TGIF is a potential repressor of TGF-β pathways in myometrial cells.